Steele dossier: Christopher Steele

 When CNN reported the existence of the dossier on January 10, 2017, it did not name the author of the dossier, but revealed that he was British.
 Steele concluded that his anonymity had been "fatally compromised", and, realizing it was "only a matter of time until his name became public knowledge", fled into hiding with his family in fear of "a prompt and potentially dangerous backlash against him from Moscow".
 His friends later reported that he feared assassination by Russians.
 The Wall Street Journal revealed Steele's name the next day, on January 11.
 Orbis Business Intelligence Ltd, for whom Steele worked at the time the dossier was authored, and its director Christopher Burrows, a counterterrorism specialist, would not confirm or deny that Orbis had produced the dossier.
 On March 7, 2017, as some members of the U.S. Congress were expressing interest in meeting with or hearing testimony from Steele, he reemerged after weeks in hiding, appearing publicly on camera and stating, "I'm really pleased to be back here working again at the Orbis's offices in London today."

-Called by the media a "highly regarded Kremlin expert" and "one of MI6's greatest Russia specialists", Steele formerly worked for the British intelligence agency MI6 for 22 years, including four years at the British embassy in Moscow, and headed MI6's Russia Desk for three years at the end of his MI6 career.
+Called by the media a "highly regarded Kremlin expert" and "one of MI6's greatest Russia specialists", Steele formerly worked for the British intelligence agency MI6 for 22 years, including four years as "an undercover agent" at the British embassy in Moscow, and headed MI6's Russia Desk for three years at the end of his MI6 career.
 He entered MI6 in 1987, directly after his graduation from Cambridge University.
 He currently works for Orbis Business Intelligence Ltd, a private intelligence company he co-founded in London.

 Sir Andrew Wood, the former British ambassador to Moscow, has vouched for Steele's reputation.
-He views Steele as a "very competent professional operator...
+He views Steele as a "very competent professional operator. ...
 I take the report seriously.
 I don't think it's totally implausible."
 He also said "the report's key allegation—that Trump and Russia's leadership were communicating via secret back channels during the presidential campaign—was eminently plausible".
 FBI investigators reportedly treat Steele "as a peer", whose experience as a trusted Russia expert has included assisting the Justice Department, British prime ministers, and at least one U.S. president.

 Steele's biases and motivations toward Trump appear to have changed over time.
 Starting in 2007, many years before he started his opposition research on Trump, he repeatedly met Ivanka Trump over several years, had a "friendly relationship" with her, and was "favorably disposed" to the Trump family.
 They even discussed the possibility of the Trump Organization using the services of Orbis Business Intelligence, but no arrangements were made.
 Simpson has also confirmed that "there was no pre-existing animus toward Trump by Steele or Fusion".